thomaspark/bootswatch/README.md

 Bootswatch is a collection of free themes for [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
 Check it out at [bootswatch.com](http://bootswatch.com).

+On GitHub, the source is located in the [gh-pages branch](https://github.com/thomaspark/bootswatch/tree/gh-pages).

 Usage
 -----
-Head over to [Bootswatch](http://bootswatch.com) and download the `bootstrap.min.css` file associated with a swatch.
+Head over to [Bootswatch](http://bootswatch.com) and download the `bootstrap.min.css` file associated with a theme.

 In Bootstrap’s CSS directory, you’ll find a stylesheet in full (`bootstrap.css`) and minified (`bootstrap.min.css`) forms.
 Rename them or move them to a safe place, and replace with the downloaded file.
-If you ever change your mind, simply drop in another swatch or switch back to the original.
+If you ever change your mind, simply drop in another theme or switch back to the original.

 For use with Rails, check out [bootswatch-rails](https://github.com/maxim/bootswatch-rails) (Sass) and [twitter-bootswatch-rails](https://github.com/scottvrosenthal/twitter-bootswatch-rails) (LESS).

 Customization
 ------
-Bootswatch is an open source project, and you’re welcome to modify the swatches further or create your own.
+Bootswatch is an open source project, and you’re welcome to modify the themes further.
 If you’re interested, fork or follow the GitHub repository.
 The files of interest are in the `gh-pages` branch.

-Each raw swatch consists of two LESS files.
+Each raw theme consists of two LESS files.
 One is `variables.less`, which is included by default in Bootstrap and allows you to customize [these settings](http://twitter.github.com/bootstrap/less.html#variables).
-The other is a file called `bootswatch.less` that introduces more extensive structural changes.
+The other is called `bootswatch.less` and introduces more extensive structural changes.

-Check out the README in the `swatchmaker` directory for step-by-step instructions on building your own swatch.
+Check out the README in the [swatchmaker directory](https://github.com/thomaspark/bootswatch/tree/master/swatchmaker) for step-by-step instructions on building your own swatch.

 API
 -----

 A simple API is available for integrating your platform with Bootswatch.

-The swatches are housed in an array called `themes`, and each swatch has the following properties:  `name`, `description`, `preview`, `thumbnail`, `css`, `css-min`, `less`, and `less-variables`.
+The swatch objects are housed in an array called `themes`, and each swatch has the following properties:  `name`, `description`, `preview`, `thumbnail`, `css`, `css-min`, `less`, and `less-variables`.

 CORS and JSONP are supported.
 Send your request to `http://api.bootswatch.com`.